-- 1. Dates of employment;

-- 2. Amount and frequency of pay;

-- 3. Date of the last pay increase;

-- 4. Likelihood of change of employment status, and effective date of any known salary increase during the next 12 months;

-- 5. Year-to-date earnings; and

-- 6. Estimated income from overtime, tips, and bonus pay expected during next 12 months.
+- 1. Dates of employment; - 2.
+Amount and frequency of pay; - 3.
+Current job title and hourly pay rate; and Date of the last pay increase; - 4.-Likelihood of change of employment status, and effective date of any known salary increase during the next 12 months; - 5.3.
+Year-to-date earnings; and - 6.4.
+Estimated income from overtime, tips, and bonus pay expected during next 12 months.